haskell/hie-bios/README.md

 ```

 If a file matches multiple prefixes, the most specific one is chosen.
+Once a prefix is matched, the selected cradle is used to find the options.
+This
+is usually a specific cradle such as `cabal` or `stack` but it could be another
+multi-cradle, in which case, matching works in exactly the same way until a
+specific cradle is chosen.

 This cradle type is experimental and may not be supported correctly by
 some libraries which use `hie-bios`.
 It requires some additional care to